Find more the latest on TPS here

 On January 21, 2010, after years of IJDH advocacy and a devastating earthquake nine days earlier, the Department of Homeland Security (DHS) designated Haiti for Temporary Protected Status (TPS) for 18 months.
 In May, 2011, DHS extended TPS for another 18 months to January 22, 2013, and redesignated it to include Haitians who had arrived in the United States by January 12, 2011, one year after the quake.
-Most recently, on October 1,2012, DHS extended TPS for Haiti for another 18 months, to July 22, 2014.
+On October 1, 2012, DHS extended TPS for Haiti for another 18 months, to July 22, 2014.
+On March 3, 2014, DHS extended TPS for another 18 months, through January 22, 2016.
+Most recently, TPS was extended to July 22, 2017.
 As always, Haitians seeking TPS protection and work authorization must apply individually, meeting eligibility requirements described by DHS’s United States Citizenship and Immigration Services (USCIS).

 TPS protects most Haitians in the United States from deportation to Haiti, and IJDH works with a broad range of advocates to trouble-shoot TPS implementation issues as they arise.

 Calls for re-designating TPS (and expanding HFRP) after Hurricane Matthew are HERE.

 The Haitian Asylum Information Project (HAIP) is an online resource library for asylum applicants and their lawyers.
 It contains key documents, contact information, and model pleadings to facilitate the filing of successful Haitian asylum cases.

 Click HERE to learn more about HAIP.

 Click HERE to learn more about the campaign.

 Take action now for fair immigration policy toward Haitians.
 Make your voice heard by signing petitions, writing to or calling your representatives, and getting up-to-date information about Haitian immigration.